-Tap water is usually safe to drink in France.
+Tap water is usually safe to drink in the UK.
 You may occasionally see a sign which says 'not safe to drink' in which case you will need to buy bottled water.
-Most people buy a recyclable bottle which they fill up before they go out each day and then refill using water fountains in the business school buildings.
+Most people buy a recyclable bottle which they fill up before they go out each day and then refill using water fountains in college buildings.
 Most cafes now provide a jug of water for free if you ask.